dyweb/blog/source/introduction_to_time_series_database.md

 [RRDTool](https://oss.oetiker.ch/rrdtool/) was created to graph network traffic, it ships with graphing tool while modern TSDB normally depends on [Grafana](https://github.com/grafana/grafana) for graphing.
 [Graphite](https://graphiteapp.org/) was created later using python instead of C like RRDTool, its storage engine is called [Whisper](https://github.com/graphite-project/whisper), it's much powerful when it comes to data processing and query, however it does not scale well.
-[OpenTSDB](http://opentsdb.net/) solves the scale problem by using HBase.
+[OpenTSDB](http://opentsdb.net/) from Yahoo! solves the scale problem by using HBase.
 [KairosDB](https://kairosdb.github.io/) was a fork for OpenTSDB to support Cassandra as an alternative backend, but then they found being compatible with HBase limit the potential of Cassandra, so they dropped HBase and use Cassandra only.
 Ironically, [recent release of OpenTSDB](http://opentsdb.net/docs/build/html/new.html) added support for Cassandra.
 Then [Heroic](https://github.com/spotify/heroic) came out because they are [not satisfied with KairosDB's performance and direction](https://labs.spotify.com/2015/11/16/monitoring-at-spotify-the-story-so-far/).